metahoof/docs/docs/white-paper/traits.md

 Represents the starting experience points of the horse, impacting its initial readiness for races and ability to gain further XP through racing and other activities.

-## Genetic Sequence

-A unique identifier of the horse’s genetic makeup, influencing its attributes and performance.
-This sequence also determines the genetic traits passed to offspring.

 ## Generation

 Indicates the horse’s position in the genetic lineage.
 Higher generations might have refined traits or special